Endless Summer Vacation: Release and artwork

 On December 16, 2022, posters with the caption "New Year, New Miley" were placed in major cities worldwide.
 Cyrus revealed the album title, cover, and release date on January 5, 2023.
 The cover was photographed by Brianna Capozzi and "fully executed by [Cyrus] without visual effects", and depicts a blonde Cyrus wearing a black one-piece swimsuit hanging from a helicopter ladder.
-It was compared to a similar photograph of Madonna for her coffee table book Sex (1992).
+It was compared to a similar photograph of Madonna for her coffee table book, Sex (1992).
 The album trailer was released the same day, and "reflects the visual world that [Cyrus] has built around this very personal body of work" with a monologue and visuals that reference Los Angeles sights.
 Limited quantities of postcards featuring the album cover were autographed by Cyrus and offered through her website later that month.
 On February 27, 2023, Cyrus revealed the album's tracklist.

-Endless Summer Vacation was released on both digital and physical formats on March 10, 2023, through Columbia.
-Red and clear vinyl copies of the album were made exclusive to Cyrus' website, and white vinyl copies were made exclusive to retailers including Target in the United States, HMV in the United Kingdom, and JB Hi-Fi in Australia.
+Endless Summer Vacation was released on both digital and physical formats through Columbia on March 10.
+Red and clear vinyl copies of the album were made exclusive to Cyrus' website, and white vinyl copies were made exclusive to retailers, including Target in the United States, HMV in the United Kingdom, and JB Hi-Fi in Australia.

 Promotion

-Cyrus announced Miley Cyrus – Endless Summer Vacation (Backyard Sessions), a special released on Disney+ on March 10, 2023, featuring live performances and discussion about the creative process behind the album.
+Cyrus announced Endless Summer Vacation (Backyard Sessions), a special released on Disney+ on March 10, 2023, featuring live performances and discussion about the creative process behind the album.
 It follows her Backyard Sessions performances series, started in 2012.
 Cyrus performed eight songs from the album: "Jaded", "Rose Colored Lenses", "Thousand Miles", "Wildcard", "Island", "Wonder Woman", "River" and "Flowers", as well as her 2009 single "The Climb".
 Rufus Wainwright joined her on a piano during the performance of "Wonder Woman".

+On November 21, 2023, she performed a private show at the Chateau Marmont hotel in Los Angeles, where she sang "Flowers", "Used to Be Young", as well as the covers of Journey's "Faithfully" and "Jingle Bells".
+The performances were uploaded to her YouTube channel.
+On February 4, 2024, she performed "Flowers" during the 66th Annual Grammy Awards.